Discourse-Aware Graph Networks for Textual Logical Reasoning: Introduction

-However, many existing deep models often neglect how to mine such appropriate logical structures, and consequently, are hard to learn logic features to handle complex reasoning.
+However, many existing deep models often neglect how to mine such appropriate logical structures, and consequently, is hard to learn logic features to handle complex reasoning.
 For example, traditional deep QA systems \cite{chen2016thorough,dhingra2017gated,wang2018co} and retrieval-based dialogue systems \cite{wu-etal-2017-sequential,zhou-etal-2018-multi} learn to match key entities between the passage and the question.
 Though mastering previous tasks, they only perform slightly better than random in logical reasoning.
 More recent QA systems \cite{de2019question,qiu-etal-2019-dynamically,fang2020hierarchical,zheng2020srlgrn} construct discrete structures according to co-occurrence and coreference of named entities and simulate multi-hop reasoning \cite{welbl2018constructing,yang2018hotpotqa} with graph neural networks \cite{kipf2016semi}.
-Similarly, numerical reasoning systems \cite{ran2019numnet} encode numerical relations between numbers with the topology of graphs.
-Therefore, current structures and reasoning processes are insufficient for solving textual logical reasoning, as the core logical structure includes passage-level relations over clause-like units.
+Similarly, numerical reasoning systems \cite{ran2019numnet} encode numerical relations between numbers with the topology of graphs. {Moreover, current Fact-Checking models \cite{zhou-etal-2019-gear,liu2020fine} and NLI models \cite{kim2019semantic,zhang2020semantics,zhang2020sg} focus on semantic matching for better knowledge retrieval or estimating the inference type between sentence pairs.
+In contrast, solving logical reasoning requires awareness of inference patterns beyond knowledge.} Therefore, current structures and reasoning processes are insufficient for solving textual logical reasoning, as the core logical structure includes passage-level relations over clause-like units.

 On the other hand, recent advances in transformer-based pre-trained language models (PLMs) \cite{radford2018improving,devlin2019bert,liu2019roberta,yang2019xlnet,lan2019albert} have witnessed great success in extensive natural language tasks \cite{wang2018glue,lai2017race,rajpurkar2016squad}, but fail logical reasoning \cite{yu2020reclor,liu2020logiqa,cui2020mutual}.
 The PLMs are trained on large numbers of unlabeled corpora, and the transformer-based architecture with multiple self-attention layers facilitates the encoding of contextualized representations.
 They learn syntactic and semantic structures in an implicit manner \cite{reif2019visualizing}.
 Besides, several works \cite{zhang2020semantics,ye-etal-2020-coreferential,zhang2020sg} incorporate explicit syntactic or semantic structural constraints into PLMs and further improve the representations.
 However, the highlighted token correlations do not guarantee appropriate logical components and relations.
 Moreover, although the community further observes some reasoning capability \cite{clark2020transformers} from these pure transformer-based models, it is not sufficient for advanced reasoning.